 The vaccine is also offered to older children and adults who have not received the two routine doses during childhood.

-Before your child is given MMR vaccine
+Before your child is given measles, mumps and rubella (MMR) vaccine

 Before your child is given MMR vaccine, make sure your doctor knows: